Maradox/osmdroid-wiki/Offline-Map-Tiles.md

 There's a few different options.

 ## OSM Map Tile Packager
-Osmdroid comes with a tool to enable you to download tiles and storage them for offline use called the `OSM Map Tile Packager`.
+osmdroid comes with a tool to enable you to download tiles and storage them for offline use called the `OSM Map Tile Packager`.

 TODO guide on operation